-Spaghetti with Roasted Peppers, Tomatoes, and Leek (My Son’s Favorite)
+Project Name: Spaghetti with Roasted Peppers, Tomatoes, and Leek (My Son’s Favorite)

-A quick "vitamin bomb" that even kids love.
+Project Objective: A quick "vitamin bomb" that even kids love.

-Category: Fish & Light Meals
+- Category: Fish & Light Meals

-Prep time: 15 min (+ preparing the peppers)
+- Time-to-Market: 15 min (+ preparing the peppers)

 - 200 g Spaghetti (quality semolina pasta)